Teens and sexuality

 two boys sitting next to each other and smiling

-The teenage years are a time when many young people start to discover their sexuality.
-Sexuality includes feelings and attraction on all different levels - not just who you have sex with.
-While this is a common part of teenage life, it can also be a confusing time for young people and their families.
-Find out more about the concepts of sexuality that your child might be dealing with, how to support them during this time, and how to recognise any signs that they may need your support.
+The teenage years are a time when many young people start to explore their sexuality.
+Sexuality includes feelings and attraction on all different levels, not just who you have sex with.
+This can be an exciting time, but it can also be confusing or overwhelming for young people and their families.

-• Heterosexual: Attracted to the 'opposite' sex or gender.
+• Heterosexual: Attracted to people of a different gender.

-• Lesbian/Gay: Attracted mostly or only to people of the same sex or gender.
+• Lesbian/Gay: Attracted mostly or only to people of the same gender.

-• Queer: Some parents may think of ‘queer’ as a slur however it has been largely reclaimed by the community.
+• Queer: A term reclaimed by the LGBTQIA+ community to describe identities outside heterosexual or cisgender norms.
 It’s often used by people who don’t identify with terms like gay or bisexual but who identify as non-heterosexual.
-It can also be used as an umbrella term to describe people who are LGBTQIA+.

-Working out your identity and worrying about where you ‘fit in’ can be a challenging time for teenagers, and can cause anxiety, distress and a sense of isolation.
+Working out your identity and worrying about where you ‘fit in’ can come with challenges like anxiety, stress, bullying and isolation.

 • being withdrawn from others, or losing interest in usual activities